The Art of Microphone Maintenance

 MICROPHONE CLEANING

-Supplies for Cleaning Microphones
+Supplies for Cleaning a Microphone

 Handheld Microphones

-Handheld dynamic microphones typically have a removable grille that can be unscrewed from the base of the microphone body.
-This grille protects the inner workings of the mic, and usually is what needs to be cleaned—especially for vocal mics, this is where you might have germs or buildup.
+Handheld dynamic mics typically have a removable grille that can be unscrewed from the base of the microphone body.
+This grille protects the inner workings of the mic and usually is what needs to be cleaned—especially for vocal mics, this is where you might have germs or buildup.
 Fortunately, most grilles are constructed of stainless steel, meaning that they’re able to be cleaned with water once they’re separated from the microphone itself.

 When removing the grille, take care not to scratch the interior of the mic.
 You can rinse the grille by dipping it in water, or by wiping it with a cloth that’s been slightly dampened.
 If the grille needs more intensive cleaning, use a toothbrush to gently brush it away.

-Many grilles are lined with a windscreen that further protects the microphone’s cartridge from moisture.
+Many grilles are lined with a windscreen that further protects the mic cartridge from moisture.
 Some windscreen liners can be taken out, but this isn’t generally recommended since they’re difficult to get back into the correct position in the grille.
 To clean the windscreen, simply reach inside the capsule with a dampened cloth and your finger.

 What about the Cartridge?